2019 LSU vs. Alabama football game: Pre-game buildup

-The football programs representing the University of Alabama and Louisiana State University played their first game against each other in 1895.
+The football teams representing the University of Alabama and Louisiana State University played their first game against each other in 1895.
 Both schools were founding members of the Southeastern Conference (SEC), which was established in 1932, and the football teams have played each other annually since 1964.
 Going into the 2019 season, Alabama held more wins in the all-time series record, which was 53–25–5.
 Both teams compete in the SEC's West Division.

 At the start of the 2019 season, Alabama and LSU were ranked No. 2 and No. 6, respectively, in both the AP Poll and the Coaches Poll.
 By October 14, the AP Poll had Alabama and LSU ranked No. 1 and No. 2, respectively.
 These rankings held going into their matchup on November 9, making the game the first "Game of the Century" matchup between the two top-ranked teams in the nation since the 2011 LSU vs. Alabama game, which LSU won 9–6.
 However, since that game, Alabama had won eight straight games against the Tigers leading up to their 2019 matchup, including the 2012 BCS National Championship Game.
 The 2019 game was a home game for the Crimson Tide.
 The winner of the game was expected to be a strong contender to make the SEC Championship Game and the College Football Playoff, and both teams starting quarterbacks (Joe Burrow for LSU and Tua Tagovailoa for Alabama) were considered frontrunners for the Heisman Trophy.
 Several news sources expected the game to be high-scoring with a predicted combined score of around 60 points.
 The over–under was 64 and Alabama was favored by 6.5 points.
 On the day of the game, ESPN's Football Power Index gave Alabama a 71.8 percent chance of winning.